Lying still on my back,

 by the glow

-of rebellious hope and solemnity in their eyes,
+rebellious hope and solemnity in their eyes,

 I find myself